-- Consider the help of a pro – by hiring a video marketing virtual assistant to craft the videos for you.
+- Consider the help of a pro – hiring a video marketing virtual assistant to craft the videos for you.

-Videos help ease the buyer’s journey
+Videos help ease the buyer’s journey.

-Video provides a return on investment
+The video provides a return on investment.

 Your video must be well-produced and compelling so it gets seen and shared

 Video production is an art, but it doesn’t have to cost a fortune.
 You can find many online services that offer affordable production packages for small businesses.
 Or you can consider doing your filming if you’re creative enough—use a smartphone or digital camera instead of hiring a professional film crew.

 Your video should be relevant and exciting to your audience so they want to watch it and share it with others who might benefit from knowing about your company or service.

 Make sure the stories in your videos are authentic—no matter how entertaining or humorous they may seem at first glance, don’t misrepresent yourself as someone else (especially if harm may result from that misrepresentation).

 The bottom line: The benefits of video marketing